Blog arrow Design

 Garnets are sourced from various regions around the world, each offering unique types and qualities of this stunning gemstone.
 Africa is one of the most significant sources, with countries like Tanzania and Kenya known for producing exquisite tsavorite garnets and other varieties.
 Madagascar and Namibia are also renowned for their vibrant spessartine garnets.

 India and Sri Lanka contribute significantly to the supply of high-quality garnets, particularly the deep red almandine variety.
 The United States is another source, with states like Arizona and New York producing pyrope and almandine garnets.
-Some of the rarest garnets, such as demantoid and color-changing varieties, are mined in Russia and East Africa.
+Some of the rarest garnets, such as demantoid and colour-changing varieties, are mined in Russia and East Africa.
 The diversity in garnet origins ensures a rich spectrum of colours and qualities, making it a gemstone that caters to a wide range of styles and preferences.

-How to Care for and Clean Garnet
+How to care for and clean garnet

 Caring for garnet jewellery is simple but essential to maintain its beauty and longevity.
 Follow these tips to keep your garnet looking its best: